juanjodarko/ansible_desktop/README.md

-# ansible_desktop
+# Personal configuration
-Personal  ansible repo
+Ansible configuration for desktops and laptops